RyanClementsHax/notes/misc/upgradingProjects.md

         ```
 - Consider moving to C#
     - "I would argue that Java is not a serious language" - Alin Dobra, PhD

+## Rewrites
+- sometimes you need to reimplement bugs to keep consistency
+- use the old version for verification
+  - Shopify sent the requests to both versions during in production during their rewrite and recorded the diffs between the two